Saturday, December 03, 2016

 Since early this year, the school has a new management board and its first project is the widening of the main entrance access road.
 This time, I was able to attend the ground breaking ceremony officiated by the Bishop of the Basel Christian Church Malaysia.

 I was early for the function scheduled at 8.00am on 18 October 2016.
-I was asked to join a group of board members and other signatories who also came early and seated in the school canteen.
+I was asked to join a group of board members and other dignitaries who also came early and were seated in the school canteen.
 I recognized practically all except a young lady seated in front of me.
 For a split second, I thought the face looked familiar but I immediately stopped trying to recall.
 I was told by the Senior Pastor of BCCM KK (C) sitting next to me that she is the chairperson of the PTA of the school after I asked him for her identity.
 Suddenly, she looked at me and said,

 "Did you stay in Taman Foh Sang before?".
 That question immediately triggered my memory.
 I suddenly remembered the Shim family who lived exactly across the street opposite my house.
-I was then staying a Semi-D house, a government rented quarter when I was with JKR.
+I was then staying in a Semi-D house, a government rented quarter when I was with JKR.
 Before she finished the word "Ger...", I could instantly finished saying her name "Geraldine" for her.

 That year was 1983, almost 33 years ago when she came over to my house with her younger brother to attend Serene's and Sam's joint birthday celebration.
 She was probably 8 or 9 then.